surifirstpin/biplus_documentation/docs/README.md

 #### Improved Association

-Its single source of shared data is accessable to entire team through cloud, associated financial planings By using a single source of shared data accessible to the entire team through the cloud, collaborative financial planning empowers all stakeholders to easily engage with the numbers.
+Its single source of shared data is accessable to entire team through cloud, associated financial plannings allows all tea By using a single source of shared data accessible to the entire team through the cloud, collaborative financial planning empowers all stakeholders to easily engage with the numbers.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDk4MjAzNzAsLTM3NzQ5OTMxLDE4OD
+eyJoaXN0b3J5IjpbODY2Mjk1NzE1LC0zNzc0OTkzMSwxODg4Nz
-g3ODczMzksMTMxMTAxNzEzMCwxMzQzMzcwNTc4LC0yNjYwODc5
+g3MzM5LDEzMTEwMTcxMzAsMTM0MzM3MDU3OCwtMjY2MDg3OTE1
-MTUsLTIwNzI4NTEwODUsNDI0MzU3ODMxXX0=
+LC0yMDcyODUxMDg1LDQyNDM1NzgzMV19
 -->